Warren Worthington III: Archangel returns

 In an attempt to understand what was done to both Wolfsbane and Angel, the pair of them are placed in a room together, where Rahne is forced to gaze at Warren.
 The mere sight of him causes her to become murderous once again, and she attempts to rip the wings from Warren's body once more.
 The sight of a psychotic Wolfsbane, as well as the fear of having his wings torn from his body again, causes a defensive reaction in Warren, reverting him back into his violent Archangel persona.
 From then on, Angel takes dual membership with both the X-Men and X-Force, though Cyclops forbids Angel from telling the rest of the team about the return of his Archangel powers.
-While recruiting a scientist for Beast's "Science Squad", the X-Club, Angel is forced to transform into Archangel to destroy a giant rampaging monster.
-Beast reacts in anger that Angel has not told him that his "Death" powers have returned, creating tension between the two friends.
-Angel knows telling Beast would expose the latest incarnation of X-Force and effectively end Cyclops' latest tenure as leader if the truth about his personal black ops squad became public knowledge.

-During the X-Club's trip to 1906 to discover the origins of the modern mutant race, Angel transforms into Archangel a number of times to help further their mission.

-During the Fear Itself storyline, Wolverine and Archangel interrogate Purifiers member Benedict Ryan on where Jonathan Standish is hiding out.

 Dark Angel Saga

-In the "Dark Angel Saga", the "Archangel" persona of Warren, which was secretly created when he was first transformed by Apocalypse into his Horseman of Death, has finally taken over his mind, and he plans to be the heir to Apocalypse, bringing Ozymandias, Dark Beast, the Final Horsemen, Autumn Rolfson, and her son Genocide as his army to destroy humanity.
-At the conclusion of the story arc Betsy stabs Archangel in the chest with the Celestial Life Seed, seemingly killing him.
+In the "Dark Angel Saga", the "Archangel" persona of Warren, which was secretly created when he was first transformed by Apocalypse into his Horseman of Death, has finally taken over his mind, and he plans to be the heir to Apocalypse.
+At the conclusion of the story arc, Betsy Braddock stabs Archangel in the chest with the Celestial Life Seed, seemingly killing him.
 In the aftermath of the explosion of Apocalypse's citadel, Warren is seen by the members of X-Force walking in the snow.
 Psylocke, shocked that he is alive and apparently free of Apocalypse, runs up and embraces him.
 This Warren then reveals he had no idea who Psylocke is and appears to have amnesia.
-Warren has his normal white skin again but seems to have retained his metallic wings.
+Warren has his normal white skin again, but seems to have retained his metallic wings.
+Following the Dark Angel Saga, it is revealed that Warren had indeed died and his soul departed for the afterlife, with his Celestial-mutated body now hosting a new personality with its own soul.